caseyverse/caseyverse.github.io/src/locations/furtropolis.md

 ![Furtropolis](./../imgs/furtropolis.png)

-Furtropolis is a metropolis within the New Hazelport region of the United Commonwealth.
+Furtropolis is a metropolis in the New Hazelport region that's located on the east end of [Hundred Acre Woods](hundredacre.md).